Jasna Horvat: Literary work

-In the novel Az (2009), which received the prestigious award for literature from the Croatian Academy of Arts and Sciences (2010), Jasna Horvat popularizes the Glagolitic script by incorporating it into the plot of a novel on a lexical, numerical and symbolic level.
+In the novel Az (2009), which received the award for literature from the Croatian Academy of Arts and Sciences (2010), Jasna Horvat popularizes the Glagolitic script by incorporating it into the plot of a novel on a lexical, numerical and symbolic level.
 Bizarij (The Bizarrium) – a novel about the phantasmagoria of connectedness – Jasna Horvat uses conjunctions to point to the grammatical codification of intimate and historical attachments to topos.
 In this case, the city of Osijek is chosen for its topos and the famous bizarre former residents of Osijek are the bearers of the symbolic correspondence with the conjunctions as a part of speech.
 The conceptual variations of this author culminate in Auron where the golden ratio is built not only into the text structure but also into the life of the novel's main protagonist Auron.
 Captions in the margins of the novel are filled with details about the auron concept of beauty and thereby, with captions in the margins, Auron's readers receive a wealth of information about the golden ratio format – auron – as well as its most diverse occurrences.
 The lexicon novel of the fairies – Vilikon, is a mixture of two cultural stories: one narrated by Marco Polo and one interpreted by Kubla Khan, Marco's listener.
 The lexicon entries of the fairies, supernatural beings of the Kingdom of Croatia, are told by the use of a magic square of 12.
 The novel Alikvot is built on the study of Vladimir Mažuranić and in its contents completes an unfinished novel by Ivana Brlić Mažuranić Jaša Dalmatin, potkralj Gudžerata.
 This novel also brings The Manifesto of Axiomatic Literature by which the writer clarifies the doctrine on which she based her opus.

-The author Jasna Horvat is completely dedicated to the fostering, research and promotion of the Croatian cultural heritage.
-She sees herself as determined by the information age, while critics compare her works with the works of Italo Calvino and often assess them as Oulipian arratives..
+Horvat is dedicated to the fostering, research and promotion of the Croatian cultural heritage.
+She sees herself as determined by the Information Age, while critics compare her works with the works of Italo Calvino and often assess them as Oulipian narratives.

 Since 2012, she has been a member of the committee for the Dr. Ivan Šreter Award, an annual Croatian linguistics award for the best Croatian language word coined.
 She has presented Croatian Literature at the inaugural launch of the EU-China International Literary Festival which was held in 2017 in Beijing and Chengdu.
 With her associates, she has published a bilingual publication Ars Andizetum, which is available also through open access and offers a new definition of the Creative Industry.

-She also is the Co-Founder of RAZUM, founded in 2020, its a company that helps progressive and ambitious companies to develop a great brand by doing a marketing strategy.
+She also is the Co-Founder of RAZUM, founded in 2020, a marketing strategy company.